Our Impact

 4-H Youth Development

 The 4-H program in Twiggs County is a collaboration between Fort Valley State University (FVSU) Cooperative Extension and University of Georgia (UGA) Cooperative Extension.
 Twiggs County 4-H operates under the leadership of FVSU 4-H and maintains consistent participation numbers every year.
 The FVSU 4-H program’s mission is to empower youth to reach their full potential while working and learning in partnership with caring adults.
-The program provides positive youth development and experiential learning opportunities for youth in various areas including leadership, healthy living, financial literacy, agriculture and STEM (science, technology, engineering and mathematics).
-At the end of the 2020 school calendar year, FVSU 4-H collaborated successfully with UGA 4-H to facilitate traditional in-school club meetings for students in fourth grade through middle school.
-Pre-COVID-19, The FVSU 4-H agent delivered in-school club meetings and educational programs to 278 Twiggs County public and private schools and to homeschooled audiences.
-Senior 4-H participants were involved in leadership and public speaking activities by participating in District Project Achievement events on the district and state levels.
-During COVID-19, Twiggs county youth were still able to stay involved in 4-H through virtual FVSU 4-H programming which included 4-H Health Rocks: “What or Who Influences Me”, Zumba Dance Fitness Activity, and Youth Financial Management Education.
-Several flyers/Fact sheets were produced for our youth audience through social media that reached 4,831 direct engagements.
+The program provides positive youth development and experiential learning opportunities for youth in various areas including leadership, healthy living, financial literacy, agriculture, and STEM (science, technology, engineering, and mathematics).
+At the end of the 2024 school calendar year, FVSU 4-H collaborated successfully with UGA 4-H to facilitate traditional in-school club meetings for students in fourth grade through middle school (and high school participants).
+The FVSU 4-H agent delivered in-school club meetings, and summer educational programs to 254 Twiggs County public, private, and homeschooled audiences.
+4-H participants, elementary through high school, participated in leadership and public speaking activities by participating in District Project Achievement events on the district and state levels.
+They also participated in weekend leadership conferences, and residential 4-H summer camp.

 Family and Consumer Sciences